dstarrago/fuzzy_rough_classifiers/README.md

-# fuzzy_rough_classifiers
+# Fuzzy-Rough Classifiers
-Framework for developing fuzzy and fuzzy-rough algorithms for multiple instance classification problems
+Framework for developing fuzzy and fuzzy-rough algorithms for multiple-instance classification problems